TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab1/README.md

 None
 ```

+Python shell means the programming environment which can be seen when typing `python` on your console (cmd).
+Test example codes follow after`>>>`.

 The first `import` command calls the written program.
 The name of the program, we have made, is "arithmetic_function.py" .
 Please enter the file name without file extension (`.py`) .

 `as af` in command is alias.
 It means  : we will call `arithmetic_function` program, and we will call that  as `af`.
 The second command call the function `addition` in the  `arithmetic_function` file.

 The corresponding function must be already coded in file to receive the values.
-In this case, a and b in coded file are 10 and 5 respectively.
+In this case, `a` and `b` in coded file are 10 and 5 respectively.
 The returned value of `af.addition(10,5)` function will be saved  in variable `result`, stated on left.

 The last code means to print variable  `result`.
-As we did not edit the code yet, Current value is must be `None` because we returned `None` in `def addition():` in `arithmetic_function.py`.
+As we did not edit the code yet, Current value is must be `None` because `def addition():` in `arithmetic_function.py`, it returned `None`.

 ## Edit arithmetic_function.py
 The students need to edit the below code.
 As the object of this function is to sum entered two values.
 Change `result = None` to `result = a+b`.